-If a team believes an objection would have been proper during the opposing team's closing argument, one of its attorneys may, following the closing argument, say, "If I had been permitted to object during closing arguments, I would have objected to the opposing team's statement that " The presiding judge shall not rule on this "objection."
-Judges shall weigh the "objection" inc dividually for purposes of determining their scores.
-No rebuttal by opposing team shall be h eard.
+If a team believes an objection would have been warranted during the opposing team's opening statement or closing argument, the opposing attorney for that segment may, following the opening statement or closing argument, object and provide a basis for the objection.
+The opposing team is then allowed to respond to the objection.
+The presiding judge shall not rule on this "objection."
+Judges shall weigh the "objection" individually for purposes of determining their scores.